Patek Philippe Cal.12-400 18ct 1940

 We, of course, associate Patek Philippe with the very best, but particularly, the understated elegance, craftsmanship, heritage, exquisite design, perfection and total confidence and commitment in everything it does.

-A wonderful, previously restored, 18ct yellow gold Patek Philippe with a subsidiary seconds dial from 1940.
-This watch carries a beautiful, clean white dial with mixed hour indices, along with outstanding teadrop lugs, all of which are in remarkable condition.
+Here we have a wonderful, previously restored 18ct yellow gold Patek Philippe dress watch with a subsidiary seconds dial, from 1940.
+This watch carries a beautiful, clean silver-white dial with mixed hour indices and outstanding ‘teardrop’ lugs, all of which are in remarkable condition.
 At 32mm in diameter, excluding the correct unsigned crown, this would have been a smaller sized watch for this period.
-However today, given the popularity among ladies to wear gent’s watches, this could equally be considered a suitable watch for a lady.
+However, given the popularity among ladies to wear gent’s watches, this could equally be considered a suitable watch for a lady today.

-Please take a good look at the outstanding condition and classic beauty of this previously restored white dial.
+Please take a good look at the outstanding condition and classic beauty of this previously restored dial.
 Simple, symmetrical and perfectly well balanced.
 The dial, which shows some gentle signs of ageing, carries applied gilt mixed ‘stud’ hour indices along with standard Arabic numerals at ‘2 – 4 – 6 – 8 – 10 – 12’, which are matched by the original ‘Index’ hands.
-This dial also carries a perfectly proportioned subsidiary seconds dial just above 6.
-All of these beautiful features make the watch very easy to read when upon the wrist.
+The dial also carries a perfectly proportioned subsidiary seconds dial just above 6.
+All of these features stand out beautifully and make the watch very easy to read when upon the wrist.